bazelbuild/bazel/site/docs/remote-caching.md

 **Environment variables leaking into an action**

 An action definition contains environment variables.
 This can be a problem for sharing remote cache hits across machines.
 For example, environments with different `$PATH` variables won't share cache hits.
-You can specify `--experimental_strict_action_env` to ensure that that's not the case and that only environment variables explicitly whitelisted via `--action_env` are included in an action definition.
+Only environment variables explicitly whitelisted via `--action_env` are included in an action definition.
 Bazel's Debian/Ubuntu package used to install `/etc/bazel.bazelrc` with a whitelist of environment variables including `$PATH`.
 If you are getting fewer cache hits than expected, check that your environment doesn't have an old `/etc/bazel.bazelrc` file.

 **Bazel does not track tools outside a workspace**